-We treat every client individually, and so will find the best solution for your personal needs.
-Many sole traders within the construction industry will work as both contractors and subcontractors during the course of the year, and this can make things especially confusing, but when you leave it to us you’ll find that complying with CIS is simplicity itself.
+We treat each client individually, and so will find the best solution for your personal needs.
+Many sole traders within the construction industry will work as both contractors and subcontractors during the course of the year, which can make things especially confusing.
+But when you trust us you’ll find that complying with CIS is couldn't be simpler.

 Who does CIS apply to?

-As you’ve seen, the Construction Industry Scheme applies to both contractors and subcontractors, and both small and large operators, in the construction industry.
-But just what is meant by ‘construction industry’?
-A broad definition is given within the official regulations, and some businesses may not even realise that they are bound by this legislation.
+The Construction Industry Scheme applies to both contractors and subcontractors, and both small and large operators, in the construction industry.
+What is meant by ‘construction industry’?
+A broad definition is given within the official regulations, and so some businesses may not even realise that they are bound by this legislation.

-The scheme defines construction as encompassing permanent and temporary building work, but it also includes civil engineering, road repairs, refurbishments and renovations, painting and decorating housing extensions and modifications, and demolition services.
+The scheme defines construction as encompassing permanent and temporary building work, but it also includes:

-Put simply, if you build, make, or disassemble buildings or associated things then you’re likely to come under the jurisdiction of the Construction Industry Scheme.
+Put simply, if you build, make, or disassemble buildings then you’re likely to come under the jurisdiction of the Construction Industry Scheme.
 If you need to know whether you are going to be affected by CIS, then simply get in touch with us today.

 A complete service for the construction industry

-Our use of the latest accounting technology also means that you’ll be able to access relevant information quickly and efficiently whenever you want; it’s accounting for the twenty-first century.
+Our use of the latest accounting technology also means that you’ll be able to access information quickly and efficiently whenever you want.
+It’s accounting for the twenty-first century.

-CIS has had a major impact on both contractors and subcontractors since its introduction, much of it positive, but it’s not the only concern that employers and sole traders within the construction industry are facing today.
+CIS has had a major impact on both contractors and subcontractors since its introduction, but it’s not the only concern that the construction industry is facing today.
 Many within the industry lack the time or expertise to produce their accounts and tax returns.
-Our highly qualified accountants will do that for you as well and will ensure that all your returns are submitted on time, whether it’s for self-assessment, VAT, or corporation tax.
+Our highly qualified accountants will complete this for you and ensure that all your returns are submitted on time, whether it’s for self-assessment, VAT, or Corporation Tax.

-By keeping in touch with all the legislative changes and cases pertaining to tax and the construction industry, we can ensure that you never pay more than you really should be doing.
+By keeping in touch with all the legislative changes and cases pertaining to tax and the construction industry, we can ensure that you never pay more than you should.
 Your tax bill will be tightly controlled, allowing you to make further investments in the infrastructure of your company.

 Advice in plain English

-When you look online or receive a letter from Her Majesty’s Revenue & Customs do you wish that it was all in good honest plain English?
+When you look online or receive a letter from Her Majesty’s Revenue & Customs do you wish that it was all in simple, plain English?
 You’re not alone.
-We believe that CIS legislation, tax and accounting shouldn’t have to be hard to understand, which is why we always explain things in ordinary language that makes it easy to understand, so you know exactly what you need to do and when.
+We believe that CIS legislation, tax and accounting shouldn’t have to be hard to understand.
+This is why we always explain things clearly, so you know exactly what you need to do and when.

 Our policy of simplicity also applies to our pricing structure as well.
-You’ll never receive a bill with lots of add-ons that you weren’t expecting, but a bill that was agreed beforehand.
+You’ll never receive a bill with lots of add-ons that you weren’t expecting.
 Our fixed fees are highly competitive, meaning that our services are suitable for businesses of all sizes in the construction industry.